prescience-data/harden-puppeteer/README.md

 ### What it does

-To avoid maintaining a fork of vanilla Puppeteer, the script makes a few edits to core Puppeteer files within your `node_modules` folder.
+To avoid maintaining a fork of vanilla Puppeteer, the patch makes a few edits to core Puppeteer files within your `node_modules` folder.

 The goal is to strip strings that reference Puppeteer which are exposed via throwing a `new Error()` and checking the trace.